Touch Typing Programmes

 KAZ

-Why not give your child an advantage over the holidays and get them to touch-type?
+Why not give your child an advantage over the holidays and get them to touch type?
 I am sure you would not mind sitting with them (although you don’t have to) for ¹15 minutes a day for five days.

 This will give them an excellent start when they return to school.

-KAZ is for children from six years of age, he is a ‘big bird’, and the kids love him.
+KAZ is for children from six years of age.
+He is a ‘big bird’, and the kids love him.

 When they have completed the five phrases, they will have used all of their fingers and covered the entire keyboard.

-My husband and one of our sons can type at 40wpm, using two fingers, so, I don’t necessarily believe in touch-typing per se, but I firmly believe that everyone should know their way around a keyboard well.
+My husband and one of our sons can type at 40wpm, using two fingers, so I don’t necessarily believe in touch-typing per se, but I firmly believe that everyone should know their way around a keyboard well.

 For further information, go to KAZ.

-Congratulations to KAZ, they have just been
+Congratulations to KAZ; they have just been

 ‘voted #1 Best Typing Tutor of the Year’ for 2018.by Maria Chivers